 6. Las Bruises- This infamous spot for its sensational views of the California coastline is a must-see for anybody in the Laguna Beach area.
 Originally the Victor Hugo Inn, you can enjoy great Mexican cuisine and a margarita (or two), while taking in Laguna Beach’s natural beauty.

 10. Marine Mammal Center- This remarkable non-profit organization is committed to the rehabilitation and rescue of beached and stranded sea lions and seals along the shores of Orange County.
 It was one of only six centers of its kind on the West Coast.
-Tours are free of charge and are offered 10 am to 4 p.m. everyday.
+Tours are free of charge and are offered from 10 am to 4 p.m. every day.

 Laguna Beach is the perfect place for the inspired, those looking for inspiration, or just those wanting to exercise their inner child by learning to surf.
 Laguna Beach has prided itself on natural beauty and artistic integrity for over a century.
 Though in the public eye recently, very few people realize the cultural gem Laguna Beach actually is.
 One look at the place, and you just might feel like picking up a paintbrush yourself (daiquiri in hand, of course!)